The Invisible Hand of Dynamic Market Pricing: Introduction

 We offer some remedies for this impossibility result.

-\begin{itemize} \item We show that a market with gross substitutes valuations that has a unique optimal allocation always admits a {\sl static item pricing} scheme that achieves the optimal welfare (Section \ref{sec:staticunique})\footnote{In a talk by Aaron Roth at the Simons Institute on October 16, 2015, attended by some of the authors, he mentioned that unique optimal allocations for gross substitute allocations allow ``no conflict pricing", this immediately implies that such prices will give optimal social welfare for sequentially arriving buyers.
-This was obtained independently by us.} \item Moreover, while full efficiency is in general impossible, we argue that for {\em any} profile of valuations, there exists a static pricing scheme that achieves at least a half of the optimal social welfare.
+\begin{itemize} \item We show that a market with gross substitutes valuations that has a unique optimal allocation always admits a {\sl static item pricing} scheme that achieves the optimal welfare (Section \ref{sec:staticunique}). \item Moreover, while full efficiency is in general impossible, we argue that for {\em any} profile of valuations, there exists a static pricing scheme that achieves at least a half of the optimal social welfare.
 This result can be viewed as a generalization of the Combinatorial Walrasian Equilibrium of \cite{feldman2013combinatorial}.
 In fact we adapt the static bundle prices computed in \cite{feldman2015combinatorial} for Bayesian agents to achieve the one half guarantee of the optimal social welfare, for any class of valuations. \item We identify additional classes of valuations that admit dynamic pricing schemes that obtain the optimal social welfare: (1) where buyer $i$ seeks up to $k_i$ items, and valuations depend on the item, and (2) for superadditive valuations. \end{itemize}

 The following remark is in order.
 Gross substitutes valuations are known to be the frontier for the guaranteed existence of a Walrasian equilibrium \cite{gul1999walrasian}.
-They are also the frontier with respect to computational tractability \cite{Nisan06thecommunication}: one can compute the allocation that maximizes social welfare in polynomial time. {\em Are gross substitutes valuations also the frontier for achieving optimal welfare via a dynamic pricing scheme?} More formally:

-{\bf Main Open Problem:} Does any market with gross substitutes valuations have a dynamic pricing scheme that achieves optimal social welfare?
+They are also the frontier with respect to computational tractability \cite{Nisan06thecommunication}: one can compute the allocation that maximizes social welfare in polynomial time.
+The following open problem emerges from our work: are gross substitutes valuations also the frontier for achieving optimal welfare via a dynamic pricing scheme?
+In other words: Does every market with gross substitutes valuations admit a dynamic pricing scheme that achieves optimal social welfare?